-A chest x-ray is a type of photograph of the heart, lungs, blood vessels and the bones of the spine and chest.
-It does not show specific details of the heart and so only general changes in shape and size can be seen.
+A Chest x-ray is a type of photograph of the heart, lungs, blood vessels and the bones of the spine and chest.
+It doesn’t show specific details of the heart and so only general changes in shape and size can be seen.

-After a short time your x-ray will be ready.
+After a short time, your X-ray will be ready.
 The doctor will be able to see if your heart is enlarged or if there are any signs of congestion or infection.
-In addition, the chest x-ray may reveal lung diseases that may cause symptoms similar to those experienced by patients with heart failure.
+In addition, the chest X-ray may reveal lung diseases, which may cause symptoms like those experienced by patients with heart failure.